aritang/aritang.github.io/content/posts/math_of_tuning.md

 The musical scale is arguably humanity’s oldest algorithm for beauty.

-Music theory seems intimidating (for instance, I probably should have learned tuning theory back in 16 when I was sitting in orchestra).
+Music theory can seem intimidating (for instance, I probably should have learned tuning theory back in 16 when I was sitting in orchestra).
 But it’s actually quite straightforward.
 Imagine you’re a piano designer: you want your instrument to sound nice, but you also don’t want it to have an infinite number of keys.

-> **Axiom 1 — Sound nice:** Two notes sound consonant when their frequencies form a ratio of small integers.
+> **Axiom 1 (Sounding nice)** Two notes sound consonant when their frequencies form a ratio of small integers.
 The simpler the ratio, the more pleasant the sound.
 For example, a perfectly harmonic octave has a ratio of $2:1$, and a nice fifth has $3:2$.

-> **Axiom 2 — Finite keys:** We want a finite set $\mathbf{P}$ of notes (frequencies) that behaves almost like a group: moving up or down by an octave gives the same note, and $\mathbf{P}$ should be closed under transposition by a fifth (multiplying or dividing every frequency by $\frac{3}{2}$).
+> **Axiom (Finite keys)** We want a finite set $\mathbf{P}$ of notes (frequencies) that behaves almost like a group: moving up or down by an octave gives the same note, and $\mathbf{P}$ should be closed under transposition by a fifth (multiplying or dividing every frequency by $\frac{3}{2}$).

 These two axioms can’t both be perfectly satisfied.
 The impossibility is quite straightforward: for any base note $t$, the set of all fifth transpositions that still lie within one octave is infinite:
 $$